-As an Austin Matchmaker, I hear lots of stories about holidays stressing you out in relationships whether you are single or married.
-As I write this article, Thanksgiving is next week; Christmas about six weeks away.
-Many of us are planning menus, looking for sales and, looking forward to time with family.
+Are holidays stressing you out?
+As an Austin Matchmaker, I hear lots of stories about holiday stress in relationships whether you are single or married.
+As I write this blog, Thanksgiving is next week; Christmas about six weeks away.
+Many of us are planning menus, looking for sales and looking forward to time with family.

 Or are we?
 As the saying goes “you can choose your friends but you can’t choose your family.”
 Whether you live far away or live in the same town as family, the holidays is the most important time of year to put your troubles aside.
 While you’re not alone in this issue, playing nice during the holidays – a time of joy, happiness, and getting along – isn’t necessarily the easiest.